cloudurable/kafka-training/java/lab1/README.md

 for instructions on how to download labs and run them on OSX.

 Note: later versions will likely work, but this was example was done with 1.0.0.0.
 The Kafka 1.0.0.0 just came out in November 2017.
+The course was recently upgraded to 1.1.0.

 If you are using the Virtual Box image of Linux, we unzipped the Kafka download and put it in `~/kafka-training/`, and then renamed the Kafka install folder to